 top of page

-Join these award-winning music educators and performers as you explore the world of jazz guitar in a supportive and welcoming learning environment.
+Join these award-winning educators and performers as you explore the world of jazz guitar in a supportive and welcoming learning environment.

-Begin your jazz workshop weekend on Thursday evening with a special Art of
+Begin your jazz workshop weekend on Thursday evening with a special Art of the Duo concert featuring Tim and Bill.

 Registration Info: